This ‘Now’ Page was last updated on October 22, 2022.

 – Upcoming outings.

-On the topic of ‘free’: Adventure-to-Adventure is a free site and not connected to any affiliate marketing program.
-Which means I don’t receive any compensation from links which appear in the articles.
-Any ads you do see are from WordPress since Adventure-to-Adventure uses a ‘free’ WordPress plan.
+On The Topic Of ‘FREE’: Adventure-to-Adventure is a free site and not connected to any affiliate marketing program.
+This means I don’t receive any compensation from links that appear in the articles; that includes the gear reviews.
 All the costs accrued with this site, of which there are a few, are covered by me.

-These are the major items.
+These are the important items.
 Stay tuned for updates.